benfalk/blog/source/_posts/2015-09-10-as-fast-as-possible.markdown

 <!-- more -->

-Often development teams begin to loose the feeling of autonomy when management is asking for them to go below a level of quality that they are comfortable with.
+Often development teams will loose the feeling of autonomy when management is asking for them to go below a level of quality that they are comfortable with.
 As this drops so does their motivation, which in turn often effects their speed.
-Potentially at some point a development team can even start producing poorer code at slower speeds.
+Potentially at some point a development team can even begin producing poorer code at slower speeds.
 This is the exact opposite of what management hopefully wanted!